fafalone/WinDevLib/README.md

 You have 2 options for this:

 #### Via the Package Server
 twinBASIC has an online package server and tbShellLib is published on it.
 Open your project settings and scroll to the **COM Type Library / ActiveX References**, then click **TWINPACK PACKAGES**.
-Add "twinBASIC Shell Library v3.4.46" (or whatever the newest version is). "twinBASIC Shell Library for Implements" contains `Implements` compatible versions of a small number of common interfaces not defined in a compatible way in the main project; you normally don't need this.
+Add "twinBASIC Shell Library v3.4.46" (or whatever the newest version is).
+The other similar entry, "tbShellLib for Implements" contains `Implements` compatible versions of a small number of common interfaces not defined in a compatible way in the main project; you normally don't need this.
 For more details, including illustrations, [see this post](https://github.com/fafalone/tbShellLib/issues/9#issuecomment-1416767019).

 #### From a local file
-You can download the project from this repository and use the .twinpack file.
-Navigate to the same area as above, and click on the "Import from file" button.
+You can download the project from this repository and use the tbShellLib.twinpack file.
+Navigate to the same area as above, and click on the "Import from file" button. tbShellLib.twinproj is the source for the package, if you want to edit it.

 ### Optional Features